Usbac/wolff/docs/en/starting.md

 ### Simple insertion

-This example shows a page (available at `localhost/form`) with a simple form that inserts data into the database.
-Here we will use the controller, language, database and view utilites.
+This expressive example shows a page (available at `localhost/form`) with a simple form that inserts data into the database.
+Here we will use the controller, language, database, router and view modules.

 _The database class will use the credentials available in `system/config.php` file._